MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/sysadmin/implement-b2b.md

 4. Click **App registrations** > **New application registration**.

-5. Enter the folliwng information, and then click **Create**.
+5. Enter the following information, and then click **Create**.
     1. In the **Name** field, enter the name of the application.
 For example: **B2B admin application**.
     2. In the **Application type** field, select **Web app /API**.
-    3. In the **Sign-on URL** field, enter the URL of Finance and Operations.
+    3. In the **Sign-on URL** field, enter the URL for Finance and Operations.

 6. Click the **App registrations** tab, click the newly created application, copy the **Application ID**, and save it.
 You will need this later.